rachelwarren/CPE_Covid_Model/README.md

 * **model**: Run our model in its entirety using Model.ipynb.
 Necessary functions for running the model can be found in python files also in this directory.
 * **input**: Find the contact matrices and initial subpopulation group sizes as spreadsheets; these are necessary inputs into our model.

+## Running The Code
+The code can notebook Model.ipynb can be run through jupyter notebooks.
+It is written in python3 and depends only on pandas, numpy and matplotilib.